DimaSheiko/apep-docs/docs/framework/conditions/player.md

 > ## isHavingLunch

--   This condition checks if the player has a lunch-related buff active.
+-   This condition checks if the player has a lunch-related buff active (e.g., Food, Drink, Refreshment).

 #### Returns `BOOL`